MeyoNeyo/Microbot/runelite-client/src/main/java/net/runelite/client/plugins/microbot/bossing/bryophyta/taskst.md

-i think lootChest() method never gets used i dont see any of the log stext inside the debug console output maybe because the status is set to running for some reason after the boss has died why is this and make it so that it correctly uses lootChest() method

 after doing banking run and the prayer points are lower then 80% do a altar run also to refil the prayer

 teleport is done 3 times in a row but just 1 teleport is good enough